- Housing Options

 The process of applying for housing and selecting a roommate can be daunting for students who are leaving home for the first time.
 We have compiled a list of tips to help you understand and navigate the roommate selection process at Oregon State University - Cascades.

-5. Be patient with the process.
-Roommate matching is open from March 1, 2017 - May 15, 2017.
+4. Be patient with the process.
+Roommate matching is open from Feb.
+1-May 15, 2018 for new students, and Feb.
+1-March 31, 2018, for returning students.
 Every day more students are completing their housing applications who will be potential roommate matches for you.
 Take your time to find someone you are truly compatible with.

-7. Talk to potential roommates about where you want to live.
-If you want to be in a two bedroom aprtment, and your potential roommate wants to be in a double with a shared bath, that will eventually be a problem.
+6. Talk to potential roommates about where you want to live.
+If you want to be in a two bedroom aprtment, and your potential roommate wants to be in a double with a shared bath, that is a sign of a roommate match that may not work out.